Risheekesh/streetsearch/README.md

+#### This application shows the 1000 records of addresses in tabular formart with pagination and onright side of table showing the map coordinates of the addresses.

+#### The complete application is created in react with mock data without any library below are the steps to run the application

 1. First check node is install in your system or not using command `node -v` and version should be > 10.*
 2. install dependency using command `npm install or npm i` and then run: